-I would spew my jumbled and erratic thoughts your way, hoping some of it rang true for you as well, so maybe you could offer advise, or you could relate; because relating with another human being, makes things seem less raw.
+I would spew my jumbled and erratic thoughts your way, hoping some of it rang true for you as well, so maybe you could offer advice, or you could relate; because relating with another human being, makes things seem less raw.
 You’d be a layer of skin to help me move forward

 If we were to have coffee tomorrow, at least, I would l tell you what I did to be meaningful the day before.
 I would ask if you ever had days where you felt meaningful?
 Where you felt as if you had done so much to be proud of, you stumbled but you rose and created something meaningful?

 So thank you for meeting with me twice, and being my anchor to reality, for seeing me through my days.

 I recently stumbled on this wonderful idea by a woman named Rochelle and decided to enter her photo prompt club type thing that she has on her blog.
 The challenge is to write a story about a photo that is given out weekly as a prompt.
 The flash fiction should be under 100 words and I’ve managed to do that!
 If anyone else is interested in participating Rochelle’s blog link will be below the photo.

 Carnage 92 words